gordonlu/anti-fake-completion-agents/README.md

 * what remains unverified
 * known limitations or risks

-Compilation success, test counts, generated code volume, and confident explanations are not substitutes for this evidence.
+Compilation success, test counts, generated code volume, and confident explanations are not substitutes for evidence.

+---

+## Philosophy

+Explicit failure is better than fake success.

+Smaller correct systems are better than larger unreliable systems.

+Runtime behavior matters more than interface shape.

+Recovery behavior is part of correctness.

+Correctness across time matters more than success in a single execution.

+AI-generated software should optimize for:

+* semantic correctness
+* observable failure
+* consistent state
+* enforceable guarantees
+* recovery integrity
+* bounded resource use
+* maintainable execution paths
+* long-term reliability

+Not:

+* superficial completion
+* successful demos alone
+* generated complexity
+* narrative progress
+* premature completion claims

 ---